X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 | RESET BUT |  7  |. .|  7  | POW BUT   |
 | +5VDC     |  9  |. .|  10 | NC        |

+This pinout is compatible with newer ATX style motherboards.
+AT motherboards and older ATX cases may still have a 3-pin power LED connector (with a blank pin in the middle.)
+You will need to move the + (red) wire on the power LED connector to the center pin, if this is the case.
+Or you can use two Male-Female breadboard cables to jumper the header to your power LED connector.

+There is no on-board speaker header.
+Instead, all audio is routed to the rear panel headphone jack via the Audio Option header.

 ### J9 I2C/SMC Header